 - 1 large bay leaf

-- Make sure that all of your ingredients are chopped and ready to go.
+Make sure that all of the ingredients are chopped and ready to go.

-- In a large pan saute the onions in olive oil over a medium heat until translucent.
+In a large pan saute the onions in olive oil over a medium heat until translucent.
+If you wish to keep the recipe oil-free use a couple tablespoons of water for sautéing instead.

 - Add the garlic and continue cooking until just starting to brown,